 All students are required to attend all scheduled classes.
-Students are required to complete all examinations and other course requirements as stipulated in each syllabus.
-Students may miss up to 2 classes total in a 15-week semester or 1 class total in a 5-week semester.
-Students must promptly notify the instructor of their absence and are responsible for making up the in-class work that they missed in a timely manner.
-Students who miss more than 2 class sessions in a 15-week semester or 1 class are responsible for a 5-week semester, will be automatically issued a withdrawal fail (WF) from the course.
-Students may appeal to the program director for an exception to this policy.
-The exception will be jointly reviewed by the instructor and the program director.
+All students are required to complete all examinations and other course requirements as stipulated in each syllabus.
+Students may miss up to 2 classes total in a 15-week semester or 1 class total in a 5-week semester (e.g., for illness, celebration of sacraments, bereavement, and maternity/paternity needs).
+Students must promptly notify the instructor of their absence and are responsible for making up the in-class work that they will miss (or missed) in a timely manner following the direction of the faculty member.
+Students who miss more than 2 class sessions in a 15-week semester or 1 class session for a 5-week semester, will be automatically issued a withdrawal fail (WF) from the course.